-After Trump issued the executive order, the States of Washington and Minnesota filed a lawsuit claiming that the order was an illegal exercise of power.
+After Trump issued the executive order, the States of Washington and Minnesota filed a lawsuit against the President, the Department of Homeland Security, and the Secretaries of State and of Homeland Security claiming that the order was an illegal exercise of executive branch power.
 Among other things, the States claimed that the order violated both the Due Process Clause of the Fifth Amendment** and the Establishment and Equal Protection Clauses of the First Amendment***.
 The States then filed a motion for a temporary restraining order (TRO), asking the district court to stop implementation of the executive order until the issue of its legality could be sorted out.

 (**The Due Process Clause of the Fifth Amendment of the Constitution prohibits the government from depriving individuals of their life, liberty, or property without due process of the law.
 Due process includes such things as providing notice and an opportunity for a hearing before someone’s rights can be restricted.)

 (***The Establishment Clause of the First Amendment prohibits laws that have a religious purpose or that prefer one religion over another.
 The Equal Protection Clause prohibits the government from discriminating against people on the basis of their religion.)